Skip to content

 Catalog settings that show the price drop feature turned on.
 The price drop rule is a change of three percent to the original price.

-Using price drop notifications in Canvas
+Using price drop notifications in a Canvas

 1. Set up an action-based Canvas.